-Article B6.2 Graduation Committee and Evaluation Committee
+Article B6.2 Graduation Assessment Committee

-The regulations about the composition of the graduation committee and the evaluation committee are laid down by the Examination board in the 'Rules and Guidelines' and in Article.
-A3.8 (faculty section of this TER).
+- a.
+The regulations about the composition of the graduation assessment committee are laid down by the Examination Board in the 'Rules and Guidelines' and in Article A3.8 (faculty section of this EER). - b.
+In addition, the committee should be composed of at least 3 members.
+Also, the examiner belonging to the different chair than the student's chair of graduation should be one who was not involved in daily supervision.